intlr/practical-test-pyramid-go/docs/index.md

 ## Acceptance tests

-- Test an application from a user's perspective
+Acceptance tests are tests ensuring the application works from a user's perspective.
+Think of the _Given, When, Then_ mnemonic.

+* Given a user is connected
+* When a user go to the homepage
+* Then the page should display the username

-- _Behaviour-Driven Development (BDD)_ helps to focus on user's perspective
+The _Behaviour-Driven Development (BDD)_ helps to focus on this user's perspective.

-- Given, When, Then
-- Different levels of granularity exist
+There are different levels of granularity to describe acceptance tests.
+You may test the user's perspective through the user interface, but you can also test a feature works properly before to reach the user interface.

 ## Exploratory testing